yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/13-complex-yaml.md

 ## 1. Checking a key in a nested yaml or json

-Some Kuberentes configurations contain a yaml formatted value in them, and checking for these values requires the use of `jq` filter.
+Some Kuberentes configurations contain a yaml or json formatted value in them, and checking for these values requires the use of `jq` filter.

 For example, looking at an `openshift-kube-api-server` `ConfigMap` we can see a `data."config.yaml"` key whose value is yaml formatted.